What is the American Opportunity Credit, how do you qualify for it, and what expenses does it apply to?

 The American Opportunity Credit – known also as the American Opportunity Tax Credit – applies to qualified education expenses for the first four years of higher education for eligible students.
 The credit equals 100% of the first $2,000 paid in qualified expenses and 25% of the next $2,000.
 The total maximum credit is $2,500 per eligible student.
+40% of the credit, up to $1,000, is refundable.

 Who is eligible for the American Opportunity Credit?